stefanpearson/codename_velociraptor/readme.md

 #### Fluid containers

-Responsive layout requires elements to be constantly in flux dependant on browser width.
+Responsive layout requires elements to be in constant flux dependant on browser width (or height).
 Because of this, it is imperative that we make all container elements (or columns) fluid and **avoid fixed widths**, opt for percentage values instead.
 The inner components should be allowed to flow and fill their containers.
 Set as little widths as possible, and let the grid do the work.

 Similarly, it should be left to the content to determine the height, rather than setting an explicit value.
-If fixed heights are unavoidable, ensure content is being properly truncated or cropped without visibly flowing outside it's container.
+If fixed heights are unavoidable, ensure content is being properly truncated (set a max-height in 'em's, ensuring it is always relevant to text's `line-height`) or cropped, without visibly flowing outside it's container.

 #### Baseline grid